 It’s unlikely they’ll target individuals, but if the grid goes down in some areas and banks and financial institutions are suddenly compromised, every individual will be affected.

 Then again, a widespread virus could infect everything from computers to cell phones or any other wireless device.
-The Department of Homeland Security has specific advice for protecting yourself from cyber-attacks.
+The Department of Homeland Security has specific advice for protecting yourself from cyber-attacks on its website.

 These and some other steps to take are fairly clear: